tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-19-scale-up-azure-functions-in-f-number-using-suave.markdown

 ## Revisiting Function Signature

-A request `handler` looks for some condition to be meet in the incoming HTTP request and if the condition succeed then it modify the HTTP response.
+A request `handler` looks for some condition to be meet in the incoming HTTP request, and if the predicate succeeds, it modifies the HTTP response.

-The signature of the `Run` function, `HttpRequestMessage -> HttpResponseMessage` is not reflecting the above specification.
+The signature of the `Run` function, `HttpRequestMessage -> HttpResponseMessage` is not completely reflecting the above specification.

 Let's have a look at the limitations of this signature

 * The `Run` function doesn't return the `HttpRequestMessage`.
-So if we have multiple `handler` we are constrained to use either `if else if` or Polymorphism.
+So if we have multiple `handler`s we are constrained to use either `if else if` or Polymorphism.

-* It doesn't represent a handler that doesn't handle the HTTP request. i.e If the HTTP request is `GET`, the `handler` for HTTP `POST` will not modify the `HttpResponseMessage`
+* It doesn't represent a handler that doesn't handle the HTTP request.
+If the HTTP request is `GET`, the `handler` for HTTP `POST` will not modify the `HttpResponseMessage`

 The better signature would have the following to describe a handler in a better way

 * The handler has to be pure function that takes both `Request` and `Response` as it's parameters

-* If the handler is not handling the HTTP request it has return the unmodified `Request` and `Response` along with an indicator saying that it didn't handled the request.
+* If the handler is not handling the HTTP request, it has to return the unmodified `Request` and `Response` along with an indicator saying that it didn't handle the request.

 It's where the [Suave](https://suave.io) library shines.
-Suave defines a type called `WebPart` with the signature to model the `handler` with the above said expectations.
+Suave defines a type called `WebPart` with the signature to model the `handler` with the above-said expectations.

 ```fsharp
 type HttpContext = {